Khalil Sultan: Reign

+Khalil Sultan struck coinage in his own name, and the Dastur al-vuzara of Khwandamir lists him first among those after Timur in whose names the khutba and sikka were performed.

+Loss of Samarkand and death

-Meanwhile, Shahrukh Mirza, who was ruling in Herat, also decided to press his claims.
+Meanwhile, Shah Rukh, who was ruling in Herat, also decided to press his claims.
 He advanced to the Oxus River against Khalil but turned back when Khalil's father Miran Shah, as well as his brother Abu Bakr ibn Miran Shah, marched from Azerbaijan in support.
 Nevertheless, Khalil's position began to weaken.
-He was unpopular in Samarkand, where the nobility despised his wife Shad Mulk.
-The latter had considerable influence over Khalil, convincing him to appoint people of so-called low birth to high positions at the expense of the nobility.
+He was unpopular in Samarkand, where the nobility despised his wife Shad Malik Agha.
+She is said to have had considerable influence over Khalil, convincing him to appoint people of so-called low birth to high positions at the expense of the nobility.
 A famine caused him to be even more despised.
-He decided to return to the Ferghana Valley with his former mentor, Khudaidad Hussain, who went to Moghulistan (the realm of the eastern Chagatai Khans) in an attempt to win their support.
+Woods cautions that this picture derives from a hostile narrative tradition: Taj al-Din Salmani laid the blame for Khalil's misjudgements and the loss of Samarkand entirely on Shad Malik's influence, and although Ibn Arabshah echoed that judgement, he did not repeat Salmani's rhetoric attributing her conduct to her servile origins.
+Khalil decided to return to the Ferghana Valley with his former mentor, Khudaidad Hussain, who went to Moghulistan (the realm of the eastern Chagatai Khans) in an attempt to win their support.
 However, Persian historian Khwandamir instead claims that Khudaidad Hussain began a civil war against Khalil and took him prisoner, delivering him along with his territory to eastern Chagatai Khan Shams-i-Jahan (r.
 1399–1408).
 Shams-i-Jahan, however, had Khudaidad Hussain executed for his treason to Khalil and returned Khalil his kingdom.

-Khalil's rule in Samarkand finally ended when Shahrukh Mirza entered the city unopposed on May 13, 1409.
-Transoxiana was then given to Shahrukh Mirza's son Ulugh Beg.
-Khalil decided to surrender to Shahrukh Mirza, who had captured Shad Mulk.
+Khalil's rule in Samarkand finally ended when Shah Rukh entered the city unopposed on 13 May 1409.
+Transoxiana was then given to Shah Rukh's son Ulugh Beg.
+Khalil decided to surrender to Shah Rukh, who had captured Shad Malik.
 He received his wife back, and was appointed governor of Ray.
-He died there in 1411.
-His wife committed suicide shortly after his death.
+He died there on 3 November 1411, aged 27.
+Hafiz-i Abru and the Nusakh-i jahan-ara report that he died of an illness, and Woods lists his death as due to natural causes, though Ibn Arabshah claimed that he had been poisoned by Shah Rukh; Woods considers Shah Rukh apparently not to have been complicit in his death.
+According to Ibn Arabshah, Shad Malik took her own life after the alleged murder of her husband and was buried beside him at Ray.

 Family

+Woods records two legal wives, one concubine and seven children for Khalil Sultan.